Ask a Question

 Sharing

-Included 6 nights riding, full board meals, 5 days riding, set-time transfers to/from Akureyri airport or bus terminal
+Included 7 nights accommodation, full board meals, 5 days riding, set-time transfers from/to Akureyri airport or bus terminal

 Note: All programmes and itineraries are weather dependent; in the face of adverse, or unexpected, weather conditions reasonable attempts will be made to provide equivalent riding.
 All programmes are accurate at the time of writing.
 However, the team may adapt or modify details, whilst aiming to provide a similar experience.